Integrating Gamoteca with your current Learning Management System (LMS) allows:

-With LMS Integration, learners are ready to access game-based learning experiences directly via your LMS course pages without the need to create a new account on Gamoteca.
+With LMS Integration, learners are ready to access game-based learning experiences directly via your LMS course pages on the browser or mobile.
 Trainers are easily able to add single or multiple Gamoteca games as activities within a course on the LMS using the Moodle plugin.

 Need to have Gamoteca progress recorded in your LMS?
 The integration allows you to set a passing score or game completion as the criteria to mark the activity as completed in the LMS course.

 The following steps are required to complete the integration with your LMS, please share these details with your LMS manager/administrator:

 Install the plugin to your LMS from: